nebari-dev/nebari-docs/docs/docs/explanations/advanced-custom-settings.md

 <TabItem value="azure" label="Azure" default="true" >

-Using terraform overrides you can also deploy inside a virtual private network (VPN).
+Using terraform overrides you can also deploy inside a Virtual Private Network (VPN).

 An example configuration for Azure is given below: